hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 # Dynamic Programming

-* The idea is to exhaust every solution to find a extreme value
+* The problem is to exhaust every solution to find a extreme value

-* The key: find the state transfer equation
+* The key: find the state transfer equation (mathematical induction)

 * Top-down: recursion; Bottom-up: iteration